 On the other hand, accelerators are usually competitive cohort-based programs with a set duration, focusing on helping vetted startups with MVPs scale while preparing them to raise another round of capital.
 Most accelerators typically offer non-negotiable investment terms of $20,000 -$150,000 for an equity share percentage of 4%-7%.

-If you are immersed in your entrepreneurship journey and think applying to an accelerator is right for your startup, you’ll need to find the one that best meets your needs and industry; This article introduces you to the top startup accelerators.
+If you are immersed in your entrepreneurship journey, are looking to take your startup to the next level, and think applying to an accelerator is right for your company, you’ll need to find the one that best meets your needs and industry.
+This article introduces you to the top startup accelerators.

 Best Startup Accelerators in the United States

 Y Combinator (YC) was one of the first and most well-known startup accelerators, primarily due to its success and the high-profile companies graduating from its program.
 Based in Silicon Valley, Y Combinator funds two new cohorts of startups yearly, investing $125,000 for 7% of each company.
-Some big-name startups to come out of Y Combinator include Airbnb, Dropbox, Stripe, and Reddit.
+Some big-name startups to graduate from Y Combinator include several unicorns such as Airbnb, Dropbox, Stripe, and Reddit.

 To apply, you must have at least 10% equity in the startup to be considered a founder, and only founders may attend.
 Y Combinator accepts applications until the batch starts in the summer, but they may not get back to you in time if you apply late.
 Although most companies admitted are for-profit businesses, YC also works with a small number of nonprofit startups every year.